hellmake/CAST-Imaging-Workshop/content/3_Modernization/_index.md

 # Modernization Workshop

-You will now go through three modernization scenarios :
+You will now go through three modernization scenarios:

 - Scenario 1 – you will identify whether the data access layer could be isolated and replaced with a new data access solution (Horizontal partitioning)